cseftw/cseftw.github.io/src/pub-ad/woodrow_wilson.md

 Related questions :

 Q - Whether Politics Admn dichotomy was a naive concept .
+Examine <br>
-Examine Q - The Politics-Admn-Dichotomy stands rejected .
-Critically Examine .
+Q - The Politics-Admn-Dichotomy stands rejected .
+Critically Examine . <br>
 Q - Politics and Admn have reciprocal relation .
-Explain .
+Explain . <br>
 Q - The field of Admn is field of business .
 Comment

 ## About Woodrow Wilson / Context of Wilson's View